top of page

 How do I track my cycle?

-It would be a good idea to track your cycle using an app such as Flo, Clue or Fertility Friend.
+It would be a good idea to track your cycle using an app such as Flo or Clue and mark it down on the Daily Tracker.
 After tracking for some time, we will be able to see a pattern week to week and month to month.
 This will help me manipulate nutrition, training volume and intensity, cardio and rest, to suit you.
 This will help you get an idea of what to expect as you move through the month.
 Fluctuations in bodyweight and body composition can be demotivating and cause stress but if you know what to expect, you will be in a better place to understand it.

 What happens if I can’t train?